g-w1/work/README.md

 ## Database:

-The database file will be stored at ``~/.local/share/worktodo/work.db`` It is a sqlite database.
+The database file will be stored at `~/.local/share/worktodo/work.db` It is a sqlite database.

 ## Limits:

-- Only works on unix systems for now (I dont have any windows stuff to test on for now) (on macos the config file is in a different place. i think Library/Application\ Support).
+- Only works on unix systems for now (I dont have any windows stuff to test on for now).
+If anyone wants to test it please do!
+- on macos the config file is in a different place. i think `Library/Application\ Support`.

 ## Install: